 What’s next after Magento 2.4.9?

 Adobe's development roadmap does not stop at Magento 2.4.9.
-From 2026, Adobe operates a structured annual release cadence: one major version each May, monthly isolated security patches across all supported lines, and aggregated security patches in May and November.
-This means upgrades are now a recurring annual operational requirement - planned, predictable, and scoped around a fixed May timeline.
+From 2026, Adobe operates a structured annual release cadence: one major version each May, monthly isolated security patches across all supported lines.
+Magento 2.4.10 can be expected in May 2027, continuing the pattern of one major release per year.
+The next aggregated patch bundle is expected around November 2026.

 Evergreen is designed to address this reality.
 As a free upgrade solution from On Tap, it delivers all future Magento minor releases, security patches, and hotfixes in line with platform’s release cycle at no additional cost.
 This keeps your store current and compatible over time while removing unpredictable upgrade projects, reducing long-term maintenance overhead, and lowering the risk of forced replatforming.